eriktks/kmtrein/README.md

 ## Travelability

-**Always check the routes suggested by  the program for travelability!** It might suggest you a transfer at station Utrecht Centraal from platform 1 to platform 22 in zero minutes, which is a bit hard to realize.
+**Always check the routes suggested by  the program for travelability!** It might suggest a transfer at station Utrecht Centraal from platform 1 to platform 22 in zero minutes, which is a bit hard to realize.